 Pruning the stems of the Yucca

 Although this is not pruning in the true sense, most people are confused about removing the stems of the plant after they fade.
 The plant stem can be pruned at any time even before flowering is complete.
 Easily cut the stem using sharp pruning scissors or a cutter, about 7.5 to 10 cm above the area where the plant stem is separated from the main stem of the plant.
-Like any other work on the yucca plant, it is very easy to care and prune it.
+Like any other work on the yucca plant, it is very easy to care for and prune.
 This may sound a bit difficult, but I can assure you that it is very simple and easy to do in the case of this plant.

 Pests and Diseases of Yucca plant